rust-lang/cargo/src/doc/src/reference/semver.md

 <a id="#struct-unit-to-normal"></a>
 ### Major: going from a unit struct to a normal struct, even if it has no fields

-When constructing a normal struct using [struct literal] syntax, the curly braces are required even if the struct has no fields.
-Changing a unit struct to a normal struct will then break any code that attempted to construct the unit struct using a [struct literal].
+A unit struct can be constructed using both `Unit` and `Unit {}` [struct literal] syntax.
+However, the curly braces are mandatory for normal structs, even ones with no fields.

+If the unit struct was not [`#[non_exhaustive]`][non_exhaustive], changing it to a normal struct will break any code that constructs it using a [struct literal] without the curly braces.

 ```rust,ignore
 // MAJOR CHANGE